peppertech/OracleJETWorkshop2019/part1.md

 self.items = ko.observableArray();
 ```

-Two lines below the above, make sure to change the reference to 'items' to the following instead:
+Two lines below the above, make sure to change the reference to 'items()' to the following instead:

 ```js #button { border: none; }
 self.items()